My Baby Registry Must Haves

 - Air Purifier: I’ve wanted this for a while, so it will live in our room while she’s in there with us.
 Remember: always use a 20% coupon at BB!
 Update: BIG fan.

 - Non-Toxic Crib Mattress: I was deciding between Holy Lamb Organics, Newton Baby, Naturepedic, Ouef, and LifeKind, and ultimately have narrowed it down to Newton Baby or Naturepedic after much research.
 WHAT WE CHOSE: I went with Newton Baby.
 Get 20% off with this link – not sponsored, just received a code when I shopped!
-Update: Haven’t used yet, but am excited about this mattress and feel good about the choice.
+Update: Very happy with it!!

 - Non-Toxic Bedding: I’ve added a handful of Aden + Anais organic cotton musilin crib sheets to my registry along with some Pottery Barn 100% organic bedding set pieces that are super cute.
 Since I went with the above mattress, I’ll make sure it’s a breathable cotton muslin sheet, until age 1, that doesn’t hinder airflow (since this was a selling point for me).
-Update: Haven’t used yet, but they’re washed and on the crib.
+Update: I use these and now that she’s a little older, I use these too since they’re a little softer and she has sensitive skin.

 - Baskets: For toys & things!
 Update: Can’t go wrong!
 Also definitely will want more organized storage solutions as she has more stuff.